tomickigrzegorz/lazy-youtube-embed/README.md

 - **"openIn"** - this parameter allows you to display a button which, when clicked, directly opens the youtube page with the movie.
 For full functionality you need the corresponding parameter also added to js, see below `createWatchIn: () => {}`
 - **"title"** - the title of the video, it is displayed top of container`
 - **"picture"** - the parameter is responsible for generating a thumbnail. `TRUE` - generates picture + source + img. `FALSE` - only generate an img thumbnail
+- **onResize** - this function allows you to change the way the movie is started.
+We check the width of the window, in the example we set it to 800px, if this value is smaller than assumed, the movie will open in the same place without a lightbox, if greater than 800px, we will open the movie in the lighbox.

 ```html
 <!-- default -->